irinesara/Ecommerce-Follow-Along/README.md

 # Milestone 29: PayPal account
 I created a PayPal Developer account by logging into the PayPal Developer Dashboard.
 After logging in, I created a sandbox account and saved the UserID and Client ID.
 On the order confirmation page, I added two payment options using radio buttons: COD (Cash on Delivery) and Online Payment (PayPal).
 When the "Online Payment" option is selected, the PayPal button is displayed.
 In the next step, I will write the code to dynamically load and use the PayPal button for online payments.

+# Milestone 30 - Payment Options
+Implemented PayPal API for online payments.
+Installed react-paypal-js and integrated PayPalScriptProvider.
+Configured PayPal sandbox client ID for testing transactions.
+Added PayPal payment buttons in the order confirmation page.

+# Milestone 31 - Global State Management with Redux
+In this milestone, we implemented global state management using Redux in our Ecommerce-Follow-Along project.
+We installed react-redux, created a store folder, and added store.js and userActions.js files.
+The Redux store was configured to manage the user's email state globally.
+The setEmail function was created to update the global state, and the Provider component was used to wrap the App component in index.js.

+# Milestone 32 - Accessing Global State with Redux
+In this milestone, we integrated Redux to store and access the user's email across all pages.
+We used the dispatch method in the Login page to save the email in the global state.
+The useSelector hook was used to retrieve the stored email in other pages, enabling seamless access to user data.
+This milestone reinforced Redux state management concepts and improved global state handling in our project.